DominicValerio/EGN3211-Final/README.md

 // Define an enum for days of the week enum Gender {
-    MALE=0,    // Automatically gets the value 0
-    FEMALE=1,    // Gets the value 1
+    MALE=0,    // Automatically gets the value 0 if not specified then goes up FEMALE=1,    // Assigns the value 1
 };

 int main() {